Group Yoga Classes:

 I offer classes and courses at Flow Motion Wellness Sanctuary in Ferndale, WA and the Ayurvedic Health Center in Bellingham, WA.
 These classes are for anyone interested in learning more about themselves and the deeper teachings of yoga.
 I hope you’ll join me for study and practice soon.

-This fall I will be offering three 4-week courses:
+This fall I will be offering a few 4-week courses:

 Functional Breathing and Pranayama